mak3r/edge-robot-demo/README.md

 ## Demo Content

+* `11-ftdi.rules` - rules required to install on linux to use the ft232h driver
+* `Makefile` - to build images and other makey stuff
 * `arduino/` - the directory for arduino sketches
+* `config/` - k8s yaml configurations
+* `cri/` - dockerfiles for building container runtime images
+* `fleet-live/` - a directory for connecting with Rancher / Fleet GitOps functionality
+* `graphics/` - directory with visual overview content
+* `k8s-config/` - kubernetes configuration files for driving configuration changes
 * `src/` - the directory with source code / content for execution in containers
 * `scripts/` - various utility scripts
-* `config/` - k8s yaml configurations
-* `fleet-live/` - a directory for connecting with Rancher / Fleet GitOps functionality
-* `cri/` - dockerfiles for building container runtime images
-* `Makefile` - to build images and other makey stuff
-* `11-ftdi.rules` - rules required to install on linux to use the ft232h driver